 Recover deleted messages

-Most people feel pretty precious about the messages going to and from their devices.
-Thankfully, by default WhatsApp backs up your messages every day at 4am.
-This means that if you've deleted any precious messages since that time, but before the next auto-backup, then you can still recover them.
+By default WhatsApp backs up your messages every day at 4am.
+This means that if you've deleted any messages since then, but before the next auto-backup, you can still recover them.
 To do this:

 - Uninstall WhatsApp from your device (Settings > Apps > WhatsApp > Uninstall).